jozavala-msft/data-accelerator/Live-query.md

 # Steps to follow
 - Open a Flow or create a new one using [first tutorial to create a pipeline in 5 minutes](Creating-your-first-pipeline-in-5-minutes!)

 - Write the following code in the Query tab. note DataXProcessedInput is the default table for the incoming data and has the schema defined in the Input tab.
-In addition it has _SystemProperties and _Properties <br/>
+Each message coming in from Eventhub or IoThub will also have two additional columns: _SystemProperties and _Properties <br/>

 ```sql
 T1 = SELECT * FROM DataXProcessedInput;